Lo-Wongo/node-chat/README.md

 <br />

 Now that we have a server listening for requests, let's create a controller that will execute logic when certain requests come in.
 Create a controllers folder in `server/` and a `messages_controller.js` file in `server/controllers`.
-Inside that folder let's create an array that will keep track of all the messages.
+Inside that file let's create an array that will keep track of all the messages.
 We'll also need a variable that will keep track of what ID to assign to new messages to keep them unique.
-Let's create an `id` variable that is equal to 0.
+Let's create an `id` variable that is equal to `0`.

 ```js
 let messages = [];
 let id = 0;
 ```

 Now let's use `module.exports` to export an object.
 We'll put all our methods on this object.
-We are using `module.exports` so that we can import the controller into `index.js` and setup routes.
+We are using `module.exports` so that we can import the controller into `index.js` to setup routes.
 I'll go into more detail when that time comes.
 For now, let's make a `create`, `read`, `update`, and `delete` method.
 Each method should be a function that has two parameters, one called `req` and one called `res`.

 ```js
 let messages = [];